-Another contributing feature was Taiwanese-Japanese Nissin founder Momofuku Ando’s invention of the instant noodles, which enables diners to easily prepare their noodles in just two minutes with the addition of boiling water.
+Another contributing feature was Taiwanese-Japanese Nissin founder Momofuku Ando’s invention of instant noodles, which enables diners to easily prepare their noodles in just two minutes with the addition of boiling water.

 This took Japan’s Ramen instant noodles global across different continents, sold under different brand names.
-By the 1980s, Ramen was a national favourite in Japan with varieties, so much that in 1994 it had a museum named after it in Yokohama.
+By the 1980s, Ramen was a national favorite in Japan with varieties, so much that in 1994 it had a museum named after it in Yokohama.

-Till date, Ramen among other popular Japanese noodles is sold by several vendors around the country with only its capital hosting over 5,000 noodle vendors.
+To date, Ramen among other popular Japanese noodles is sold by several vendors around the country with only its capital hosting over 5,000 noodle vendors.

 Japanese Noodles Types

 Although there are varieties of Japanese noodles with each specific to a region or vendor, we will be highlighting eight of the most popular types of noodles below.